-Imagine a maintenance team scrambling to complete tasks without clear instructions.
-It could mean delays, confusion, and costly mistakes.
-This is what can happen when dealing with ineffective work orders.
-However, an effective work order does the opposite.
-It gives you clarity, streamlines operations, and ensures that tasks are completed correctly the first time.
+When a maintenance team scrambles to complete tasks without clear instructions, you naturally get delays, confusion, and costly mistakes.
+An effective work order does the opposite.
+It provides clarity, streamlines operations, and helps technicians complete tasks correctly the first time.

 Where work order creation fits into the work order process